 Well-Versed in All Types of Theft Crimes

-At the Law Firm of Pilchman & Kay, P.L.C., we are prepared to attack the mishandling of evidence, contradictory eyewitness testimony, and unsubstantiated conclusions on the part of prosecutors.
+At the Law Office of Pilchman & Kay, A Professional Law Corporation, we are prepared to attack the mishandling of evidence, contradictory eyewitness testimony, and unsubstantiated conclusions on the part of prosecutors.
 We work with private investigators, forensic computer experts, handwriting analysts, and other professionals in analyzing and challenging the evidence against our clients.

 We represent individuals charged with committing the following kinds of theft crimes:

 - Receiving stolen property

 What to Do if the Police Want to Talk to You?